February: Winter’s last hurrah, Valentine’s Day for this part of the world, and mating season for skunks!

 For those of you living in urban areas, skunks are part of the landscape.
 Unfortunately, in their quest for love, they wander around more at night.
 And for those of us with pets, it can be a precarious time of year!

-Baxter, our 2-yr old boxer, wakened me for breakfast.
-Afterwards his routine consists of letting himself out through the doggy door, coming back in and going back to bed.
+Baxter, our 2-year-old boxer, wakened me for breakfast.
+Afterward, his routine consists of letting himself out through the doggy door, coming back in and going back to bed.
 He did this, but with the addition of gagging and choking back into our bedroom!
-I jumped out of bed initially thinking he was sick…and then the horrible smell hit.
+I jumped out of bed, initially thinking he was sick…and then the horrible smell hit.
 He had been skunked right in the face!
 Talk about bedlam!
-My husband and I rushed he and his sister (who had been outside with him) into the attached garage, jumped into street clothing and while Ezra tried to round up towels and a “bath tub” of the proper size, I ran across town for hydrogen peroxide and Dawn dish soap.
+My husband and I rushed he and his sister (who had been outside with him) into the attached garage, jumped into street clothing, and while Ezra tried to round up towels and a “bathtub” of the proper size, I ran across town for hydrogen peroxide and Dawn dish soap.
 It was a terrible way to begin a quiet Sunday morning!
 (Needless to say, we didn’t even have coffee until around 7!)
-The research I’d done last year on pets bringing odor into the home (a fortuitous choice?) was something I checked right away and remembered the value of products like Febreze or Renuzit Odor Neutralizers.
+The research I’d done last year on pets bringing odor into the home (a fortuitous choice?) was something I checked right away, and I remembered the value of products like Febreze or Renuzit Odor Neutralizers.
 Wow!
 Immediate relief for my nose!
-Note: These are just a temporary fix though.
+Note: These are just a temporary fix, though.
 You will have to either clean everything the dog touched, air out the house for days or just get used to it in the meantime! (or maybe all three to be honest!)